 C. Any city or town, the attorney general, the county attorney or any other interested party within the territory to be annexed may on verified petition move to question the validity of the annexation for failure to comply with this section.
 The petition shall set forth the manner in which it is alleged the annexation procedure was not in compliance with this section and shall be filed within thirty days after adoption of the ordinance annexing the territory by the governing body of the city or town and not otherwise.
 The burden of proof shall be on the petitioner to prove the material allegations of the verified petition.
 An action shall not be brought to question the validity of an annexation ordinance unless brought within the time and for the reasons provided in this subsection.
 All hearings provided by this section and all appeals therefrom shall be preferred and heard and determined in preference to all other civil matters, except election actions.
-In the event more than one petition questioning the validity of an annexation ordinance is filed, all such petitions shall be consolidated for hearing.
+If more than one petition questioning the validity of an annexation ordinance is filed, all such petitions shall be consolidated for hearing.
 If two or more cities or towns show the court that they have demonstrated an active interest in annexing any or all of the area proposed for annexation, the court shall consider any oral or written agreements or understandings between or among the cities and towns in making its determination pursuant to this subsection.